citizenlabsgr/adopt-a-drain/INSTALL.md

     # URL for drain data
     OPEN_SOURCE=https://api.data.world/v0/sql/citizenlabs/grb-storm-drains
 ```
-* A Developer's will find it convenient to create an file (.env) to hold these variables.
-Put .env in the repo's adopt-a-drain/ folder.
+* A Developers will find it convenient to create an file (.env) to hold these variables.
+Put .env in the repo clone's adopt-a-drain/ folder.
-* An Administrator will need to configure these in Heroko.
+* An Administrator will need to configure environment variables in Heroko.

-See the [wiki](https://github.com/citizenlabsgr/adopt-a-drain/wiki/Windows-Development-Environment) for a guide on how to install this application on Windows.
+* See the [wiki](https://github.com/citizenlabsgr/adopt-a-drain/wiki/Windows-Development-Environment) for a guide on how to install this application on Windows.

-At this point you should be good to start jamming on issues [here](https://github.com/citizenlabsgr/adopt-a-drain/issues).

 #### Build & Run Adopt a Drain with Compose
 Open a Terminal Window